 Is parking enforcement continuing?
 Who can I call for questions about parking enforcement?

-Mayor Garcetti put a temporary halt to the issuance of several parking citations so that Angelenos can more effectively practice the safe social distancing necessary during the outbreak.
+Mayor Garcetti put a temporary halt to the issuance of several parking citations so that Angelenos can more effectively practice the safe physical distancing necessary during this crisis.

 - Relaxed enforcement of street sweeping restrictions in residential areas